hemanthsoma/Project2/README.md

 - Analyze the real time streaming tweets on famous person ( politician or actors )
 - Retrieving the trending hashtags of a famous personality

+# API & Required Modules

+- Twitter API - for Building Apps and analyzing on twitter streaming data
+- Tweepy - is an open source Python package that gives you a very convenient way to access the Twitter API with Python.